 Rogue-like games such as Ancient Domains of Mystery have this in spades.
 While the game can hardly be considered easy under any circumstances, playing a Wizard or Archer in ADOM is much, much easier than playing a Farmer or Thief.

-.
-League of Legends has spawned lost of Tier Lists, the most popular can be found here.
+League of Legends has spawned lots of tier lists, the most popular can be found here.
 They're constantly being changed, cause every patch brings nerfs and buffs to certain characters.
 As such posting a tier list here would be kinda useless.
 Once in a while, low tier characters get "discovered" and end up in top tiers.
-Many agree that characters in lower tiers can still be effective, maybe being less allrounder than the top tiers
+Many agree that characters in lower tiers can still be effective, maybe being less allrounder than the top tiers.

 You might think that simple Simulation GameAnimal Crossing wouldn't have character tiers.
 You wouldbe wrong.
 As a rule, the tiers are based solely on villager popularity (which, in turn, is based mostly on villager cuteness) and are mostly used in villager trading, so anyone who doesn't trade can just ignore them.
 Even if you do trade, you can probably ignore the tiers—but you might be less likely to have a deal go through if you try to trade a low-tier villager for a higher-tier one.